ycpcs/cs320-spring2025/assign/assign11.md

 You must also rank and rate all of the team projects that are being developed in your section.

-# Project Self Reflection
+# Project Self Reflection (Final Peer Evals ONLY)

-You will also be using the same form to submit your [Assignment 10: Team Project Self Reflection](assign10.html).
+For your **final peer evaluation submission**, you will also be using the same form to submit your [Assignment 10: Team Project Self Reflection](assign10.html).

 You will fill out and submit both assignments in that form at the same time.

+**NOTE:** You do NOT need to fill out the Project Self Reflection for your Mid-Semester Peer Evaluations - **it is only due in combination with your Final Peer Evaluation submission.**

 # Submitting